utkarshkukreti/sassfmt/README.md

     $ cat /path/to/your/style.sass | sassfmt

+To format a .sass file and overwrite the original with it:

+    $ sassfmt -w /path/to/your/style.sass

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Run `bundle exec sassfmt` to use the gem in this directory, ignoring other installed copies of this gem.